Why I Started & Stopped Getting Colonics For Gut Health

 While colonics have many benefits, I haven’t had one in over a year and I’m OK with that.
 I needed this time to turn inward and let my body show me my own path to healing.
 I’m definitely not cured from IBS, but I seldom experience severe symptoms.
 I can still go out with my girlfriends for Mexican food and margaritas, but now I plan ahead and eat beforehand to prevent a digestive crisis and keep my belly happy.

 Concerned about your gut health?
-Here are five signs that your digestive problems are more serious than you think and what everyone should know about IBS.
+Here are five signs that your digestive problems are more serious than you think.